‘Avengers: Endgame’ Has Already Smashed Its First Box Office Record With $60 Million Thursday

 — TheWrap (@TheWrap) April 26, 2019

 Projections for Endgame originally predicted the film would make $295 million in its opening domestic weekend and $695 million for its tenure in U.S. theaters.
-These projections estimated Endgame wouldn’t reach the success of Black Panther in the United States which brought in just over $700 million last year.
+These projections estimated Endgame wouldn’t reach the success of Black Panther in the United States, which brought in just over $700 million last year.

 With Endgame’s massive Thursday success, it’s more than likely the film will be able to takedown Black Panther as numbers continue to roll in for the weekend.